-Koru is a mindfulness curriculum designed specifically to target the developmental needs and interests of young adults, though it is appropriate for other age groups.
+Koru is a mindfulness curriculum designed specifically to target the developmental needs and interests of young adults, though it is great for all adults.
 Koru was developed at the student counseling center at Duke University where it has become a very popular program and has spread across over 100 institutions.
 Koru has been empirically tested in a randomized, controlled trial and found to have significant benefits on sleep, perceived stress, mindfulness, and self-compassion.

 Accessible Academics has trained staff qualified to teach Koru Mindfulness.
 We will post upcoming Koru Mindfulness workshops offered to the general public on this page.
 Koru Mindfulness is also a workshop series offered to the students receiving services through our program.